ezrahall1/azure-static-resume-website/README.md

 <h2>Description</h2>

 This project will demonstrate how I used Azure to create my resume website to showcase my skills and experience.
-I purchased my domain ezrahallonline.co.uk and amended the CNAME records in order to host my static website on my custom domain.
+I purchased my domain ezrahallonline.co.uk and amended the CNAME records in order to host my static website using my custom domain.

 <br />